 The television and film industries are also learning more about captioning content, but they’re absolutely not perfect.
 Pushing for this accessibility is why organisations like Ai-Media exist!

-If you want to know more about accessibility services for deaf and hard-of-hearing people – including captioning – you can get in touch with us at Ai-Media, or visit our website for our full range of services.
+If you want to know more about Ai-Media’s accessibility services for deaf and hard-of-hearing people – including captioning – you can get in touch on our website and discover our full range of services.